-What is Comorbidity?
+What is comorbidity?

 Comorbidity is the medical word used when a person experiences more than one physical or mental health disorder (including substance use) at the same time.
 Sometimes people have a combination of physical and mental health conditions, or they might be experiencing two separate mental health problems.

-Comorbidity can occur in different ways:
+Comorbidity can occur in different ways, including:

 Mental health may impact a person’s social and educational levels, which in turn results in the condition becoming worse.

-Comorbidity can cause some complicated problems.
+Comorbidity can cause complex issues.
 Although there are a number of reasons why a person may have two or more conditions at the same time, the effects of each condition often influence one another.
 If comorbidity is not dealt with, the outcome of each condition can become worse.
-For example, Spencer experiences anxiety and is having racing thoughts, can’t concentrate and always feels on edge.
+For example, Spencer experiences anxiety and is having racing thoughts.
+He can’t concentrate and always feels on edge.
 To try and calm himself and relieve some of the tension, he starts drinking alcohol during the day.
 Spencer feels more relaxed after a few drinks, however once the alcohol wears off, he starts to notice that his anxiety is getting worse.
 Now he is drinking even more to manage his anxiety.
 Although Spencer is using alcohol as a way to help himself through self-medication, it ends up making both his alcohol use and anxiety worse.
 The more this cycle is allowed to continue, the harder it is for Spencer to break his dependency.

-How can I deal with comorbidity issues?
+How can I deal with comorbidity?

-- Connect with friends and family,
+- Connect with friends and family.

 - Acknowledge that comorbidity is an issue for you and seek professional services early if you are having difficulties.

 Where can I get help?

-In an emergency, dial 000
+In an emergency, dial Triple Zero (000).

-Beyond Blue - 1300 22 4636
+Beyond Blue: 1300 22 4636

-Find a service - eCliPSE Service Locator
+Find a service: eCliPSE Service Locator

-Kids Helpline - 1800 55 1800
+Kids Helpline: 1800 55 1800

-Lifeline - 13 11 14
+Lifeline: 13 11 14

-National Alcohol and Other Drug hotline - 1800 250 015
+National Alcohol and Other Drug Hotline: 1800 250 015